Lynch School of Education and Human Development

 Secondary Education Minor

-This minor is open to Morrissey College of Arts and Sciences students who major in one of the following disciplines: English, Mathematics, History, Latin, Classical Humanities, Foreign Language, Biology, Chemistry, Earth and Environmental Science, Physics, and who plan to pursue licensure to teach in high school.
+This minor is open to Morrissey College of Arts and Sciences students who major in one of the following disciplines: English, Mathematics, History, Foreign Language, Biology, Chemistry, Earth and Environmental Science, Physics, and who plan to pursue licensure to teach in high school.
 The minor is also open to CSOM or CSON students who would like to explore options for pursuing licensure to teach in high school.

 Declaration of Minor Process